suobset/skushagra/docs/finechive/tech-config.md

 Outside of it, I use an iPad mini as my eBook reader and note taking device all the time.
 This device has saved me quite a lot in textbook money (paid for itself in a semester), and I also use it as a second display through RDP on GNOME (on Ubuntu).

 ![iPad + Surface](./assets/tech-config-setup.jpg)

-## Misc.

-* [Wireshark](https://www.wireshark.org/): Packet tracer and network protocol analyzer, used for analyzing networks.
-GPLv3'd at that :D
-* [GNS3](https://www.gns3.com/): Network systems virtualizing software.
-Libre software as well.
-* [Virtualbox](https://www.virtualbox.org/): Virtualization Software.
-New project that will quickly get a file system spread?
-Just put it in a VM :)